kaohl/masters-thesis-software-evaluation/README.md

 ```
 ./plots.py
 ```
 Note that the *--data* command-line parameter is optional and defaults to *"experiments"*.
-If you set up multiple experiment folders, you need to set the *--data* parameter accordingly to perform operations on the correct directory.
+If you set up multiple experiment directories, you need to set the *--data* parameter accordingly to perform operations on the correct directory.

 > [!TIP]
 > When running refactoring and benchmarks it is safe to terminate the program at any time.
 This usually results in one incomplete datapoint on disk.
 This will cause the analysis script to fail when processing this datapoint.
 Simply delete the corresponding directory when that happens.